opensupporter/osdi-docs/messages.md

 ### Scenario: Retrieving a collection of Message resources (GET)

-Message resources are sometimes presented as collections of message.
+Message resources are sometimes presented as collections of messages.
 For example, calling the messages endpoint will return a collection of all the messages stored in the system's database associated with your api key.

 #### Request